-This section aims to provide an overview of Murrumbidgee Council's broad development and management strategies for the three parks.
+This section aims to provide an overview of Murrumbidgee Council's broad development and management strategies for Lions Park.
 It will identify the existing condition of the land and structures on the adoption of the plan, identify existing uses of the land as well as additional matters dealing with the day-to-day management and maintenance of the reserve.